Waterloo and City Railway electric units

-The Waterloo & City Railway began operating services on 11 July 1898 with newly built 4-car electric multiple units, each consisting of two driving motor vehicles sandwiching a pair of unpowered trailer vehicles, the first EMU design to be used in a deep-level tube railway.
+The Waterloo and City Railway began operating services on 11 July 1898 with newly built 4-car electric multiple units, each consisting of two driving motor vehicles sandwiching a pair of unpowered trailer vehicles, the first EMU design to be used in a deep-level tube railway.

 Background

-The Waterloo & City Railway was built as a means of connecting the main London terminus of the London and South Western Railway (LSWR) at Waterloo with the City of London.
+The Waterloo and City Railway was built as a means of connecting the main London terminus of the London and South Western Railway (LSWR) at Waterloo with the City of London.
 Owing to restrictions placed on the construction of main-line railways through the centre of London, it was necessary to build this as an underground railway.
 Despite attempts to have the new link constructed to accommodate main-line trains, the decision was taken to build a deep-level tube railway using the tunnelling shield method perfected by James Henry Greathead.
 The depth of the tunnels meant that electric traction would be required for the trains that would run on the new route.